Creating a first scenario

 When a task can be executed, the “Run” button will be dark green:

-Reusing tasks with task parameters
+Reusing actions with task parameters

 On the right side of the screen, click on the “Add default parameter”.
 Enter a value in the “key” field and a value in the “default value” field.
 For demonstration purposes, we use “hello” as key and “world” as default value.
 In the script screen, we type: “echo {{hello}}”.
 Then we save the task.